LucaRufer/DebugExtraction/ReadMe.md

 In order to export a comment, the tool searches for the closest comment before and after the declaration.
 If the closest comment before the declaration is on the same line as the declaration, it is exported.
 If the closest comment before the declaration is not on the same line, ot is only exported if the line of the beginning of the comment consists only of whitespace characters before the comment and if all characters between the end of the comment and the line of the declaration are whitespace characters.
 The closest comment after the declaration is only exported if it is either on the same line as the declaration, or on the following line with only whitespace characters before the start of the comment.

+### Exporting Declarations

+The declaration file, line and column of each type can be enabled using the `--export-declarations` flag.
+For details on how declarations are exported, see [Output file format](#output-file-format)

 ### Specifying an Output File

 A output file can be specified with the `-o <output file>.json` or `--output <output file>.json` flag.
 By default, the exported type descriptions will be exported into `export.json`.